nedatacorp/ble-spinbike/README.md

 ![](images/IMG-3078.png)

 The stepper motor is attached to the coupling and then two metal brackets are used in conjunction with the l-shaped stepper motor bracket to stabilize the stepper motor against the steering post.
-I used two 1/4" think pieces of rubber from a mouse pad between the brackets an the steering post to make everything line up:
+I used two 1/4" thin pieces of rubber from a mouse pad between the brackets an the steering post to make everything line up:

 ![](images/IMG-3079.png)